 Algae grows where there’s lots of sun or nutrients in water.
 Place the fountain in shade, or use plants to shade the water.
 Plant roots will also use up nutrients.
 I will write more about water and aquatic plants in another post to give you all the details and variations!

 Mosquito larvae can only survive in stagnant water.
 If the fountain is running often, it will deter mosquitoes.
-You can also introduce small fish, such as goldfish or mosquito fish, into your fountain to feed on any new mosquito larvae and remove algae as it forms.
+You can also introduce small fish, such as mosquito fish, into your fountain to feed on any new mosquito larvae and remove algae as it forms.

 If you choose to have plants, here are some soil choices for pond and water garden plants: clay soil is best.
 Garden soil is fine too.
 Potting soil contains wood chips and perlite which may float on the water.
 Avoid rich soil with manure content, as they could cause the water to smell, or become too acidic.